Saucony Ignition 4 Review Facts

 The Saucony Ignition 4 uses typical Saucony technology to create a strong midsole.
 The midsole features IMEVA cushioning that is to provide cushioning under the foot

 while making impact feel better.
 The IMEVA cushioning is a type of molded form that allows for a bouncy toe-off, creating a more responsive and comfortable running experience.
-The shoe also uses heel grid technology that is mean to provide balance to the foot, while also keeping the foot stable and supported.
+The shoe also uses heel grid technology that is meant to provide balance to the foot, while also keeping the foot stable and supported.
 This feature is also a form of protection.
 Additionally, there is an independent heel crash pad that is meant to provide cushioning during impact, while providing protection with support

 .
 While these features are typical on most Saucony shoes, many people felt that the updated version does not provide enough cushioning and shock absorption.
 Runners felt that the shoe lacked arch support, flexibility and cushioning.
 Overall the shoe needs a little more cushioning and support to provide a stronger midsole.